 Create a Custom Login Page in WordPress (Without a Plugin)

-A login page in any web application is an interface which allows user to access back-end of web application by entering their login credentials.
+A login page in any web application is an interface that allows user to access the back-end of a web application by entering their login credentials.
 Learn how to create a custom login page in WordPress without using any plugin.

-WordPress comes with default login page which allows website admins and editors to login to WordPress back-end content management system.
-A login page ensures that only authorized users can access the certain sections of web application.
-In this post we are going to create a WordPress front-end login page to allow front-end users to login.
+WordPress comes with a default login page, which allows website admins and editors to log in to the WordPress back-end content management system.
+A login page ensures that only authorized users can access certain sections of the web application.
+In this post, we are going to create a WordPress front-end login page to allow front-end users to log in.

 How to Create a Login Page in WordPress

-In order to create a login page in WordPress we need to create a PHP page in current active theme.
-There are two ways to this:
+In order to create a login page in WordPress, we need to create a PHP page in the current active theme.
+There are two ways to do this:

-- Create a PHP page which will match the slug of WP admin page.
+1. Create a PHP page that matches the slug of the WP admin page.

-- Add a template name to PHP page and assign that template to WP admin page.
+2. Add a template name to the PHP page and assign that template to the WP admin page.

-We are going to cover both options with one page.
-We will create a PHP page "page-custom-login.php" in active theme folder.
+We are going to cover both options on one page.
+We will create a PHP page "page-custom-login.php" in the active theme folder.
 We will use a template name "Custom Login Page" for this page and create a page in WP admin with slug "custom-login".
-Following are the steps to create a WordPress custom login page without any plugin:
+The following are the steps to create a WordPress custom login page without any plugin:

 Step 1: Create a PHP Page in WP Theme Folder

-First step is to create a PHP page in active theme directory with file name "page-custom-login.php".
-Where custom-login is the slug of page we are going to create in WP admin.
-You can replace the slug with slug of your choice.
-After creating the page add the following code content to page.
+First step is to create a PHP page in the active theme directory with the file name "page-custom-login.php".
+Where custom-login is the slug of the page we are going to create in WP admin.
+You can replace the slug with the slug of your choice.
+After creating the page, add the following code to the page.
 Explanation of this code is:

-- Check if user is already logged in then redirect user to home page or dashboard page.
+• Check if the user is already logged in, then redirect the user to the home page or dashboard page.

-functions.phpto display authentication errors. - Check if errors are set then user was redirect from authentication failure and show error messages in loop.
+• Check if errors are set, then the user was redirected from authentication failure and show error messages in a loop.

 <?php